takomachan/umu/README.md

 #### Recursive function

+A recursive function is defined with the declaration `fun rec`.

 ```
 umu:1> fun rec factorial = x -> (    # Copy&Paste: 'umu/example/factorial.umu'
 umu:2*     if x <= 1 then